Vinicius de Moraes

-Marcus Vinícius da Cruz e Mello Moraes (19 October 1913 – 9 July 1980), better known as Vinícius de Moraes ([viˈnisjuz dʒi moˈɾajs]) and nicknamed O Poetinha ("The little poet"), was a Brazilian poet, diplomat, lyricist, essayist, musician, singer, and playwright.
+Marcus Vinícius da Cruz e Mello Moraes (19 October 1913 – 9 July 1980), better known as Vinícius de Moraes ([viˈnisjuz dʒi moˈɾajs]) and nicknamed "O Poetinha" ("The Little Poet"), was a Brazilian poet, diplomat, lyricist, essayist, musician, singer, and playwright.
 With his frequent and diverse musical partners, including Antônio Carlos Jobim, his lyrics and compositions were instrumental in the birth and introduction to the world of bossa nova music.
 He recorded numerous albums, many in collaboration with noted artists, and also served as a successful Brazilian career diplomat.

 Early life

 Moraes was born in Gávea, a neighbourhood of Rio de Janeiro, to Clodoaldo da Silva Pereira Moraes, a public servant, and Lidia Cruz, a housewife and amateur pianist.
 In 1916, his family moved to Botafogo, where he attended Afrânio Peixoto Primary School.
-Fleeing the 18 of the Copacabana Fort revolt, his parents moved to Governador Island while Moraes remained at his grandfather's home in Botafogo to finish school.
-During visits with his parents on weekends and holidays, he became acquainted with the accomplished composer Ary Bororo.
+Fleeing the Copacabana Fort revolt, his parents moved to Governador Island while Moraes remained at his grandfather's home in Botafogo to finish school.
+During visits with his parents on weekends and holidays, he became acquainted with the accomplished composer Ary Barroso.

 Beginning in 1924, Moraes attended St. Ignatius, a Jesuit high school, where he sang in the choir and wrote theatrical sketches.
 Three years later, he became friends with the brothers Paulo and Haroldo Tapajós, with whom he wrote his first musical compositions, which were performed at friends' parties.
 In 1929, he completed high school and his family moved back to Gávea.
 That same year, he was admitted to the Faculty of Law at the Federal University of Rio de Janeiro (UFRJ).
 At the "School of Catete", he became friends with essayist and future novelist Otávio de Faria, an activist integrist Catholic and leader of a group of right-wing Catholics organized around Centro Dom Vital, a think-tank created by Jackson de Figueiredo shortly before his death.

 Faria encouraged Moraes' literary vocation, and tried to recruit him to the conservative cause.
 Moraes received his college degree in Legal and Social Sciences in 1933.
 Soon after, he published his first two collections of poetry: Caminho para a distancia ("Path into the Distance") (1933) and Forma e exegese ("Form and Exegesis").
 Both collections were composed and published under Octavio de Faria's informal editorship.
 The collections were symbolist poetry concerned with Catholic mysticism and the search for redemption of sexual seduction.